-Never use Vaseline or vegetable oil to lubricate the seals.
-This may cause leakage to your waste holding tank.
+NOTE: Never use Vaseline or any vegetable oil except olive oil.
+These may cause leakage.

-Note: The blade seal is a part of the toilet that is subject to wear.
-Depending on the extent and manner of servicing, after a certain period the seal will lose quality and must be replaced.
+N.B.: The valve blade seal is a part of the toilet that is subject to wear.
+Depending on the extent and manner of service, after a certain period the seal will become less effective and must be replaced.

-Winter Use
+Winter operation

-You can use your toilet as normal in cold weather as long as the toilet is situated in a heated location.
-If this is not the case and there is a risk of frost, we advise not to use your toilet.
-Make sure you completely drain the toilet and the water system of the vehicle.
-Then empty the waste-holding tank and the flush-water tank (if applicable), see Putting in storage.
+You can use your Thetford cassette toilet as usual in cold weather, as long as the toilet is situated in a heated location.
+If this is not the case there is a risk of freezing.
+In that case we advise that the toilet is drained by following the instructions under 'Storage'.